Kabbage Payments Guide For Small Businesses: How To Use Kabbage For Credit Card Payments

 - There Are No Monthly Fees Or Long-Term Contracts: Billing is strictly on a pay-as-you-go basis, and you can close your account at any time without penalty.

-- Invoicing Limitations Are Very Generous: With Kabbage Payments, you can send an unlimited number of invoices or estimates per month at no cost.
+- Invoicing Limitations Are Very Generous: With Kabbage Payments, you can send unlimited invoices or estimates per month at no cost.
 Individual transactions are limited to a maximum of $10,000, which is much better than what many merchant services providers allow.
 Kabbage doesn’t disclose a firm monthly processing volume limit on its website, but there will probably be a maximum monthly amount that you cannot exceed.

 Your Kabbage Payments account also includes the following features: